-We are building an all-inclusive space-as-a-service platform for the global space economy.
-Carol Craig, the founder and CEO of Sidus, has also built her namesake firm Craig Technologies into a multi-million-dollar revenues aerospace and defense contracting company recognized throughout the U.S. government and commercial space industries, backed with proven experience in catalyzing the design, development, and commercialization of new and innovative space technologies and services through aerospace and defense partnerships and collaborations.
-We are developing and plan to launch 100 kg (220-pound) satellites with available space to rapidly integrate customer sensors and technologies.
-By developing a plug-and-play operating system for space, we believe we can deliver customer sensors to orbit in months, rather than years.
+Leveraging our existing manufacturing operations, flight hardware manufacturing experience and commercial off the shelf subsystem hardware, we believe we can deliver customer sensors to orbit in months, rather than years.
 In addition, we intend on delivering high-impact data for insights on aviation, maritime, weather, space services, earth intelligence and observation, financial technology (Fintech) and the Internet of Things.
 While our business has historically been centered on the design and manufacture of space hardware, our expansion into manufacture of spacecraft as well as on-orbit constellation management services and space data applications has led us to innovating in the area of space data applications.
-Each of these areas and initiatives addresses a critical component of our cradle-to-grave solution and value proposition for the space economy as a Space-as-a-Service company.
+We continue to patent our products including our satellites, external platforms and other innovations.
+Sidus offerings include a broad area of market sub-segments, such as: